scottslowe/lowescott.github.io/_posts/2017-05-26-bastion-hosts-custom-ssh-configs.md

 With this custom configuration in place (and assuming a default configuration like mine that disallows public key authentication by default), then you're able to run `ssh -F ssh.cfg private1` and you'll be connected to the private cloud instance via the bastion, authenticated using the specified key pair.
 (Clearly, I've glossed over details like resolving host names, so you'd need to ensure your instances have DNS entries or use `Host` directives in your custom SSH configuration).

 The key takeaway: if you're using custom SSH configurations with SSH bastion hosts, then---depending on your setup---you may need to make sure your `ProxyCommand` setting _also_ references the custom configuration.

+**UPDATE:** Several folks have contacted me regarding the SSH key exchange, and how the private key never actually leaves the client.
+I've updated the post accordingly.
+I'll keep looking for the original article that sparked my concern over limiting public key authentication, and if I find it I'll add the link here.
+Thanks for the feedback!